esacinc/MSInspector/README.md

 Experiment 4, stability (Stability)<br />
 Experiment 5, reproducible detection of endogenous analyte (Endogenous)<br />

-The current version supports Experiment 1 and Experiment 2 in the old and new templates.

 The work flow of MSInspector is shown [here](https://github.com/esacinc/MSInspector/tree/master/src/MSInspector/doc/workflow.pdf).

 A report file (QC_report.html) will be generated which will capture the details of errors and warnings when